BritishGeologicalSurvey/VIGIL/README.md

   -D DAYS_PLOT [DAYS_PLOT ...], --days_plot DAYS_PLOT [DAYS_PLOT ...]
                         List of days to plot (YYYYMMDD).
 Type all to plot all the days
+  -C CONVERT, --convert CONVERT
-  -S SPECIES [SPECIES ...], --species SPECIES [SPECIES ...]
+                        If True, convert output concentration into other species listed with the command -S (--species) -S SPECIES [SPECIES ...], --species SPECIES [SPECIES ...]
                         List of gas species (e.g. CO2)
   -N NPROC, --nproc NPROC